Subscribe to Blog via Email

 If there’s a word which is synonymous with cancer, it’s chemotherapy.
 It’s what most people have in their mind when they are talking to a cancer patient…… ‘have you had chemotherapy‘ or ‘when do you start chemotherapy‘.

-Sure, chemotherapy is not the nicest treatment to receive and it does have pretty awful side effects for most.
-I watched my daughter-in-law go through 3 or 4 months of this treatment where she was literally confined to a combination of her bedroom and her bathroom.
+Sure, chemotherapy is not the nicest treatment to receive, and it does have pretty awful side effects for most.
+I watched my daughter-in-law go through 3 or 4 months of this treatment where she seemed to be confined to a combination of her bedroom and her bathroom.
 And it did shock me to see her without hair.
 I would never want anyone to go through that and it really brings it home when it happens to a close member of your family.

-Despite its bad press in regards toxicity and it’s awful side effects, chemotherapy is widely used in many cancers.
+Despite its bad press in regard to toxicity and its awful side effects, chemotherapy is widely used in many cancers.
 Statistics show that it does work for many patients (….. my daughter-in-law is still here looking after two of my four grandsons and my son still has a wife ♥).
 However, I suspect it has a limited future as more efficient and less toxic drugs and delivery systems come online downstream.
-Immunotherapy is often touted as a replacement for chemotherapy but this may be a while yet.
-So for now, millions of cancer patients worldwide will continue to be prescribed chemotherapy as part of their treatment regime.
+Immunotherapy is often touted as a replacement for chemotherapy, but this may be a while yet.
+So, for now, millions of cancer patients worldwide will continue to be prescribed chemotherapy as part of their treatment regime.

 Other ‘consequences’ of cancer surgery include (but are not limited to), pulmonary emboli (blood clots), lymphedema, short bowel syndrome, gastrointestinal malabsorption, diabetes.

-Somatostatin Analogues do a great job but they do add to some of the effects of surgery (mainly malabsorption).
+Somatostatin Analogues do a great job, but they do add to some of the effects of surgery (e.g. malabsorption).

 I’ve not had chemotherapy and I would rather avoid it if I can.
 However, as I’ve hinted above, there are other harsh (….perhaps harsher?) treatments out there.
 Moreover, whilst hair normally grows back, your small intestines, lungs and pancreas won’t.
 Many people will have to live for the rest of their life with the consequences of their cancer and its treatment.

 It sometimes appears that every other cancer article involves someone undergoing chemotherapy.
-I just wish someone would write an article about my lack of terminal ileum and ascending colon, the malabsorption issues as a consequence of that, my missing mesenteric lymph nodes, my retroperitoneal fibrosis, not forgetting to mention my diseased liver, my left axillary lymph nodes (and the mild lymphedema I now have after their removal), my left supraclavicular lymph nodes, my suspect thyroid lesion and my hypothyroidism which may be due to that, my small lung nodule and my pulmonary emboli which after nearly 6 years of daily injections means my abdomen looks and feels like I’ve done 12 rounds with Mike Tyson.
-However, it just wouldn’t be a good picture nor would it be as powerful as one of a person with no hair.
+I just wish someone would write an article about my lack of terminal ileum and ascending colon, the malabsorption issues as a consequence of that, my missing mesenteric lymph nodes, my retroperitoneal fibrosis, not forgetting to mention my diseased liver, my left axillary lymph nodes (and the mild lymphedema I now have after their removal), my left supraclavicular lymph nodes, my thyroid lesion and my hypothyroidism which may be due to that, my small lung nodule, my rib lesion and my pulmonary emboli which after nearly 6 years of daily blood thinning injections made my abdomen look and feel like I’d done 12 rounds with Mike Tyson.
+However, it just wouldn’t be a good picture, nor would it be as powerful as one of a person with no hair.
 Just saying!